Unsupervised Monocular Depth Estimation in Highly Complex Environments: Experiments

 \subsection{\textbf{Discussion}}

 The ITDFA is an unsupervised framework, and the depth models for highly complex scenarios are trained in a completely unsupervised manner.
+Neither the image style transfer model nor the depth model use paired images or ground truth labels during training process.
 Note that all the monocular depth models trained by ITDFA for different environments share the same decoder during testing, which has practical significance.
 For example, in autonomous driving, facing different weather conditions \cite{chu2017camera}, the vehicle can independently switch to the corresponding encoder to obtain better environmental perception.

-Although the ITDFA shows an outstanding performance in various highly complex environments, there are still some shortcomings in this framework.
-Firstly, the depth and 3D structure of some objects, like cars and trees, are not well decoded by the depth model, as shown in Figs. \ref{fig:fig7},\ref{fig:fig8},\ref{fig:fig9}.
-Meanwhile, the performance of ITDFA will be influenced by the performance of the image transfer model, and higher quality transferred images will result in a better depth model.

-To explore the impact of image transfer performance on ITDFA, we select 5 different image transfer models saved from the last 50 epochs of CycleGAN training to participate in the training of ITDFA.
-The experiments are built on night-time images, and the image transfer models are trained to transfer the images between day-time style and night-time style.
-As shown in Table \ref{Tab05}, different image transfer models lead to different image style transfer performances, which has different effects on the depth model adapted by ITDFA.
-However, the effect of the image transfer model on ITDFA is limited, and the error metrics of the obtained depth models do not fluctuate greatly.
-Moreover, all of the depth models get better performance than the state-of-the-art night-time depth estimation method \cite{vankadari2020unsupervised}, which is a good proof of the effectiveness of our ITDFA framework.
+Although this paper focuses on the effects of unstable transfer on image transfer-based domain adaptation, the proposed method cannot completely eliminate the effects, and the choices of transfer and cycle transfer models are important for the performance of the overall adaptation framework.